What Is The Right Of First Refusal (ROFR) In Real Estate And How Does It Work?

 Here, we’ll take a closer look at what ROFR means in practical terms for property owners and prospective home buyers alike.
 Likewise, we’ll also look at an example or two of how the right of first refusal works in common real estate scenarios.

 What Is The Right Of First Refusal In Real Estate?

-An ROFR is most commonly used as an incentive for lease tenants in buyer’s markets, contingent buyers subjected to kick-out clauses in a hot seller’s market, or as a tool in estate planning to prevent conflict among heirs over an inheritance.
-Basically, a ROFR clause obligates a seller to contact the rights holder with an option to purchase the property before they can accept an alternate offer from another party on the piece of real estate.
+An ROFR is most commonly used as an incentive for lease tenants in buyer’s markets, contingent buyers subjected to kick-out clauses in a hot seller’s market or as a tool in estate planning to prevent conflict among family members over an inheritance.
+Basically, an ROFR clause obligates a seller to contact the rights holder with an option to purchase the property before they can accept an alternate third-party offer on the piece of real property.

-ROFR is a contractual obligation that binds both a prospective real estate buyer – for example, a potential homeowner looking for an apartment, condo, or single-family residence – and real estate seller.
+ROFR is a contractual obligation that binds both a prospective real estate buyer – for example, a potential homeowner looking for an apartment, condo or single-family residence – and a seller.
 But even more importantly, while it creates a right that you can exercise if you wish to buy property, it does not create an obligation to do so.

-What Are the Advantages And Disadvantages To The ROFR For The Buyer?
+What Are the Advantages And Disadvantages Of An ROFR For The Buyer?